 In Trinity Term, work on the Manual will continue up to lesson 20.
 Extracts from a range of texts will be read and knowledge of grammar further developed.
 Students are not obliged to attend any further classes in spoken Tibetan offered, although they are free to do so if they wish.

 Introduction to Buddhism

-All students will be required to attend the following series of lectures (with related tutorials): Introduction to Buddhism lectures and related tutorials:
+All students will be required to attend the following series of lectures and related tutorials for Introduction to Buddhism.
+Tutorials include the Proseminars, one each for Michaelmas and Hilary.